Suicide Bomber Kills 63, Injures 182 At Wedding Reception In Kabul

 A spokesperson for Afghanistan's president, Ashraf Ghani, called the attack a "heinous crime against our people," Glasse says.

-No group has claimed responsibility for the bombing and the Taliban denied being behind it.
+The Islamic State's affiliate in Afghanistan reportedly claimed responsibility for the attack on Sunday.
+The Taliban denied being behind it.

 The wedding hall is located in west Kabul, in a largely Shiite neighborhood.
 Shia Muslims are a minority in largely Sunni Muslim Afghanistan.
 The Islamic State has claimed responsibility for previous attacks targeting Shiites in the neighborhood in recent years, as The New York Times noted.